 The index variable (trajectory_index) is identified by having an attribute with name of instance_dimension whose value is the instance dimension name (trajectory in this example).
 The index variable must have the profile dimension as its sole dimension, and must be type integer.
 Each value in the index variable is the zero-based trajectory index that the profile belongs to i.e. profile p belongs to trajectory i=trajectory_index(p), as in section A9.2.5.

 The count variable (row_size) contains the number of elements for each profile, which must be written contiguously.
-The count variable is identified by having an attribute with name flat_dimension whose value is the flat dimension (obs in this example) being counted.
+The count variable is identified by having an attribute with name sample_dimension whose value is the sample dimension (obs in this example) being counted.
 It must have the profile dimension as its sole dimension, and must be type integer.
 The number of elements in profile p is recorded in row_size(p), as in section A9.2.4.
-The flat dimension need not be the netCDF unlimited dimension, though it commonly is.
+The sample dimension need not be the netCDF unlimited dimension, though it commonly is.

 Other changes wrt CF 1.5